 That is why we have to divide our digital guests into groups of few people each, exactly how we would proceed with a typical speed networking.

-After everyone in your virtual room has introduced themselves it's time to switch the tables (sorry, virtual rooms) to meet a completely new group of people.
+After everyone in your virtual room has introduced themselves it's time to switch the tables (virtual rooms to be precise) to meet a completely new group of people.

 Just as normally you were able to generate a seating chart / rotation with no duplicate meetings using MixerSeater, you can do the same for your online event.
-The only difference is that instead of table numbers to follow, you need to give your attendees the links / invitations to their next online meeting, which we call virtual rooms here.
+The only difference is that instead of table numbers to follow, they will be automatically transferred to the proper virtual rooms.
+This will happen automatically, but you are still able to extend the rounds duration whenever necessary.

 Organize your online event now or ask us to organize the first one for you

 It is time to unite and work together more than ever.
-So if you want to try online networking, write to me: firstname.lastname@example.org.
-We will set up the whole event for you!
+So if you want to try online networking, but don't know where to start, contact us.
+We will set up and run the whole event together with you.
 Once you see how simple it is, you will organize your future events on your own with ease.